On the Road Summer 2021 Days 2 & 3 Mark Twain & Nebraska

 and make it to a kayak rental appointment.
 I could scan the book and then have my eyes open

 for anything I might learn while floating through the wildlife refuge.
-Have I mentioned the Junior
+Have I mentioned the

-Ranger program?
-I am weirdly passionate about earning Junior Ranger pins.
-It is a program
+Junior Ranger program less than a million times?
+I am weirdly passionate about earning Junior

-offered by the national parks and some of the monuments, ostensibly for children.
-The goal is to
+Ranger pins.
+It is a program offered by the national parks and some of the monuments,

-teach about the flora, the fauna, the history, the geology, whatever it is that is significant about the
+ostensibly for children.
+The goal is to teach about the flora, the fauna, the history, the geology,

-park or monument.
-To this end, the Park Rangers create a book with age-specific tasks; the older you
+whatever it is that is significant about the park or monument.
+To this end, the Park Rangers

-answering questions about the history of the park.
-It is a deep dive into understanding what you are
+identifying plants, answering questions about the history of the park.
+It is a deep dive into

-seeing and truly opens your eyes to wonders you might otherwise not even notice.
-Once the book
+understanding what you are seeing and truly opens your eyes to wonders you might

-is completed, it is reviewed by a Park Ranger.
-This can be a moving experience.
+otherwise not even notice.
+Once the book is completed, it is reviewed by a Park Ranger.

 At Glacier National Park, I wrote a story based in part on information I learned at an evening

 Ranger program and received a standing ovation by those gathered around.
-Once the Ranger is
+(See how proud I

-convinced that you truly understand the significance of the Park, you swear to conserve and protect
+don’t let them.)
+Once the Ranger is convinced that you truly understand the significance of the

-the park; this pledge usually includes picking up litter and an oath to teach others what you have
+Park, you swear to conserve and protect the park; this pledge usually includes picking up litter

-learned.
-Then you are awarded a badge.
-I was deputized to swear in applicants when I worked as
+deputized to swear in applicants when I worked as the Concierge at Bryce Canyon National

-the Concierge at Bryce Canyon National Park.
-The first time, the small queue behind the child
+Park.
+The first time, the small queue behind the child hoping to earn his pin was silent and

-Not counting the wedding accommodations in Stanley, I’d made a total of three reservations, all at
+Not counting the wedding accommodations in Stanley, I’d made a total of three reservations, all

 The second and third were campsite reservations in the Badlands and at the Teddy Roosevelt

 National Park, respectively.
-I didn’t see any inviting camping nearby and didn’t want to be bullied
+I didn’t see any inviting camping nearby and didn’t want to be

-well as half-off camping fees when it’s the Park running the campground and generally a smaller
+national parks as well as half-off camping fees when it’s the Park Service running the

-percentage when it’s run by concessionaires under contract with the Park.
-It’s a beautiful thing.
+campground and generally a smaller percentage when it’s run by concessionaires under contract

 The Annual Pass also confers discounts.
 Check out this website for detailed information on passes